Jul 01, 2024

 Ready to visit the Big Apple?
 Rove Travel offers a curated collection of luxury furnished homes across Manhattan and Brooklyn, putting you steps from the corner stores, neighborhoods, and local culture that make this city unlike anywhere else.
 Browse Rove Travel's available homes and find your perfect base for the city, and a vacation that will stick with you for life.

-Discover hidden gems and local favorites with our guides to non-touristy things to do in NYC and Brooklyn.
-Instead of hitting the usual crowded spots, explore charming neighborhoods, cultural hotspots, and unique dining spots for a true taste of the city.
+Find hidden gems and local favorites with our guides to non-touristy things to do in NYC and Brooklyn.
+Instead of hitting the usual crowded spots, visit charming neighborhoods, cultural hotspots, and unique dining spots for a true taste of the city.
 Uncover the best-kept secrets and experience the unique charm of New York City and Brooklyn just like a local.

 Frequently Asked Questions (FAQs)